Piraeus Visit on 13 July 2018

 The majestic bow of the BLUE GALAXY, as she enters the port of Piraeus.

 The BLUE GALAXY having entered the port of Piraeus.
-She was built in Japan in 1992, and operated there as the HERCULES of Higashi Nihon Ferry before her sale to ANEK Lines in 1999.
+She was built in Japan in 1992, and operated there as the HERCULES of the Japanese company Higashi Nihon Ferry before her sale to ANEK Lines in 1999.
 After being converted in Perama, she entered service as the LEFKA ORI on the Adriatic Sea, initially on the Patras-Igoumenitsa-Corfu-Trieste line between 2000 and 2004, and then on the Patras-Igoumenitsa-Corfu-Venice line between 2005 and 2011, alongside her sister ship, the SOPHOCLES V (now known as the KYDON).
-After a failed charter to South Korean company Jeju Cruise Line in 2012, she returned to Greece alongside her sister ship in late 2013 and was refitted in late 2014 in Perama after she was transferred to Blue Star Ferries, being renamed BLUE GALAXY.
+After a failed charter to the South Korean company Jeju Cruise Line in 2012, she returned to Greece alongside her sister ship in late 2013 and was refitted in late 2014 in Perama after she was transferred to Blue Star Ferries, being renamed BLUE GALAXY.

-Among the best ferries of the Greek coastal service (as it the case for all ships owned by Blue Star Ferries), the BLUE GALAXY has been hailed for her service on the Piraeus-Chania line, on which she has been for the past four summer seasons.
+Among the best ferries of the Greek coastal service (as it the case for all ships owned by Blue Star Ferries), the BLUE GALAXY has been hailed for her service on the Piraeus-Chania line, on which she has been operating for the past four summer seasons.

 The BLUE GALAXY in Piraeus.
 After a successful spell on the Adriatic Sea, she had no trouble with repeating that success on the Aegean Sea.
 She and her current fleetmate and former competitor, the BLUE HORIZON, are the two ferries of Blue Star Ferries that operate in Crete.
 While the BLUE GALAXY operates on the Piraeus-Chania line, the BLUE HORIZON operates on the Piraeus-Heraklion line since 2014.